intrepidbird/intrepidbird.github.io/SECURITY.md

 ## Reporting a Security Violation or Vulnerability

 DM 'intrepidbird' on discord if you find a violation of this document.
-It's literally that easy.
+If you do not have a discord account, please file a issue with the user's name.